squid-cache/squid-cache.github.io/ThirdPartyModules.rst

 == Bundled modules ==

 The Squid Team is also open to requests from third-parties to bundle extension modules with the Squid releases.
 We are currently developing a set of guidelines to help ease the distribution integration.
-Until they are finalized, we ask interested parties to them for tracking and apply with the project MergeProcedure
+Until they are finalized, we ask interested parties to them for tracking and apply with the project MergeProcedure.

-<<Anchor(modules-registry)>>
+<<Anchor(modules)>>
 = Modules Registry =

+Here's an auto-generated list of available third-party modules.
 <<FullSearch(title:ThirdPartyModules/)>>

-=== Register a new third-party module ===
+== Register a new third-party module ==

 Choose a good WikiName for it and enter it here:
 <<NewPage(ThirdPartyModuleTemplate, Create, ThirdPartyModules)>>